 - Why did you never become a nurse when that was your heart’s desire?

 Story-based questions are often triggered by stories or life choices that you are aware that your interviewee made.
 They stem from stories or tidbits you’ve heard from various family members.
 These questions depend on you knowing the person you’re interviewing well.

 If you know little about the background of the person you are interviewing, you could plan on having numerous fact base questions.
 Then, make sure you turn the control of the interview over to the person you’re questioning.

 This third type of questions can give you facts or stories depending upon where the interviewee wants to take you.
 These questions are open-ended questions.
 They often start with “Tell me about…”

 - Tell me about a nightmare you remember.

 - Tell me about your favorite dress when you were younger.

-Open-ended questions lead toward a free-flowing story interviews, with follow up questions to gather specific facts.
+Open-ended questions lead toward a free-flowing story interview, with follow up questions to gather specific facts.
 One reason this open format is fun is you never know what you are going to find out.
 Another reason is that open-ended questions give control of the interview to the interviewee.
 They can tell as much detail as they want about events in their life.